standage/weather-IL/README.md

 ## Background

-Imagine we have a collaborator who has a script for plotting the weather forecast for weather stations in Illinois.
+Imagine we have a collaborator who has a script for plotting the temperature forecast for weather stations in Illinois.
 Unfortunately, she has been manually downloading and formatting the National Weather Service data herself, which is very tedious and time-consuming.
-She needs help writing some programs that will download information about all of the weather stations in Illinois, the latest forecast for those weather stations, and feed this data into her plotting program in a particular format, as described below.
+She needs help writing some programs that will automatically download information about all of the weather stations in Illinois, download the latest forecast for those weather stations, and feed this data into her plotting program in a particular format, as described below.

 ```
 K1H2	-88.53	+39.07	+72